University of Ottawa logo

 Year 1 students in the Common Law program, Year 2+ students in the Civil Law program.

-Please submit a cover letter, c.v., and unofficial undergraduate transcript to healthlaw@uottawa.ca by the end of Friday 25 November (11:59 pm).
+Application to the program is competitive.
+Please submit a cover letter, c.v., and unofficial undergraduate transcript to healthlaw@uottawa.ca by the end of Friday 8 December (11:59 pm).
 Cover letters may be addressed "To whom it may concern" or similar.
-Official transcripts are not require

-While prior knowledge of law, policy, and the specifics of a research topic is an asset, no specific knowledge or experience is required.
-We are more interested in finding brilliant, curious, and motivated students with high potential.
-That said, please do mention in your letter any relevant experience or exposure you may have.
+While prior relevant experience may be an asset in some cases, no specific knowledge or experience is required to apply.
+We are much more interested in finding curious and motivated students with high potential.
+That said, if you have relevant experience or exposure, we encourage you to mention it in your letter.

 After the application deadline, CHLPE will forward applications to professors.
 Professors will reach out to their top candidates.
-The interview and hiring process then depends on the professor.
-Unfortunately due to the large number of applications we receive for a limited number of spots, we cannot guarantee all applicants an interview or a match.
-Only candidates whom professors select for an interview will be contacted.
-Offers will be sent out on December 16.
+The selection process then depends on the professor.
+Unfortunately, due to the large number of applications we receive for a limited number of mentors, we cannot guarantee all applicants a match.
+Only candidates whom professors select will be contacted.

-Professor Chandler invites applicants interested in questions related to law and ethics of brain sciences and neurotechnologies, including the regulation of invasive and non-invasive neuromodulation therapies, neuroprosthetics, and artificial intelligence in neurology.
+Professor Chandler invites applicants interested in questions related to law and ethics of brain interventions and neurotechnologies.

 Supervisor: